 PIDFLOtoMSAG: which takes a PIDF-LO, as described in RFC 4119 [6] and updated by RFC 5139 [53] and RFC 5491 [52], and returns an MSAG address as an XML object conforming to NENA 02-010 Version 4, XML Format for Data Exchange;

-MSAGtoPIDFLO: which takes an MSAG address as an XML object conforming to NENA 02-010 Version 4, XML Format for Data Exchange, and returns a PIDF-LO, as described in RFC 4119 and updated by RFC 5139 and RFC 5491.
+MSAGtoPIDFLO: which takes an MSAG address as an XML object conforming to Version 4 - XML Format for Data Exchange as defined in NENA-STA-015 {add xref}, and returns a PIDF-LO, as described in RFC 4119 and updated by RFC 5139 and RFC 5491.

 MSAG Conversion Service is provisioned using the same mechanism as is used to provision the ECRF and LVF: layer replication from the master SI.
 The layers include all of the layers to create a PIDF-LO as described above, plus a table containing the MSAG field content used prior to NG9-1-1 migration.
 Field use in MSAGs varies wildly.
 Nearly every MSAG has some variations from the original NENA data standards as to how fields are used.
-Because of this variation, the MCS needs a complete set of fields [as defined by NENA-STA-015.10-2018 (originally NENA 02-010v9)] for each MSAG record and a link between the MSAG record and street/address point records in the ECRF/LVF.
+Because of this variation, the MCS needs a complete set of fields (as defined by NENA-STA-015) {add xref} for each MSAG record and a link between the MSAG record and street/address point records in the ECRF/LVF.

 This version of the document has introduced a new SI design (SIv2), which is described in section 3.6.1 {add xref}, and a new SI Server FE (see section 4.24 {add xref}), which hosts this new SIv2.
-MCS implementations complying with this version of the document MUST implement the current SI and MAY implement the new SIv2.
+MCS implementations complying with this version of the document MUST implement the current SI and MAY implement the new client-side SIv2.
 A future major version of this document will deprecate the current SI in favor of the new SIv2.

 Some MSAGs have content in address numbers, and address number suffixes that would not match that in the ECRF/LVF site/structure layer.
 Address numbers normally use the PIDF-LO fields for the equivalent MSAG fields.
 When the content differs, an exception record is provided in an MSAG Street Number Exception layer, and a link to that record is included in site/structure.